 The firm primarily provides asset management services, and it also offers financial planning and consulting services.
 The firm also offers advisory services to employer-sponsored benefit plans, such as 401(k) plans.

-American Financial Advisors Investment Philosophy
+American Financial Advisors Investment Strategy

 American Financial Advisors is a proponent of Modern Portfolio Theory, which stresses that asset class selection is the most important long-term determinant of a portfolio’s success or failure - much more so than security selection or market timing.
 Therefore, the firm works to find the correct asset allocation for each client, factoring in the client’s risk tolerance, time horizon and investment objectives.